Managing exams

 Tips for results day:

-• Most schools have key staff on hand to help students once they have received their exam results.
-The support will range from congratulations to supporting those who may be disappointed.
-It will also include helping students understand what the results mean for their next steps.
+• Key staff being available to help students understand what the results mean for their next steps.
 This might include checking they have the required grades for 6th form, College, or University.

-• Support for students who may feel their results are not reflective of how they did in the exam is really important.
-Information, advice and guidance on the appeals system is really important.
+• Support students who may feel their results are not reflective of how they did in the exam is really important.
+Provide information, advice and guidance on the appeals system.

 • Some young people may be worried about sharing their results with parents/carers.
 For some the support of a staff member may help.